 For many years, Russian salad has been a mystery for me.
 In Italy we don’t consume it much, apart from the odd buffet-style dinner party so I never had too much curiosity about making it at home.
 In London, between my good Russian friend and my Spanish other half, I discovered the many faces of this salad.
 A favourite tapa in Spain, where they call it Ensaladilla: you will find it in all the menus around the land.
 A winter favourite in Russia: I got to learn, and taste, that they have meat versions and fish versions.
 Continue reading “Russian Salad”

-When you can’t go to the kebab shop, make kebab?
-That’s what we thought when we decided to try and create our own chicken Shawarma.
+When you can’t go to the kebab shop, make kebab!
+In this case make homemade chicken Shawarma.
 We found different recipes online, and we sort of mixed it up a little to suit the content of our pantry as well as our taste.
-I would dare say that this recipe is easy, apart from the detail that … Continue reading Homemade Chicken Shawarma
+I would dare say that this recipe is easy, apart from the detail that we wanted our kebab to stand in the … Continue reading Homemade Chicken Shawarma

 It is well known that Italians need a constant intake of carbs and, if we don’t have pasta for a few days, we’ll feel as if we haven’t eaten it for years.
 Nowadays pasta is consumed mostly dried, as the latest generations see the making of fresh pasta confined to the most traditional shapes and the stuffed variety of pasta, such as tortellini or ravioli.
 Continue reading “Homemade Pasta”